mickaeltemporao/itds/docs/activities/participation.md

 # 30% | Participation

-The participation grade is divided into three parts: Live demos, class involvement, and online involvement.
+The participation grade is divided into three parts: Live demos, class engagement, and online engagement.

 ## **:fontawesome-solid-chalkboard-teacher: Live demo**